Mintbase/Grants-Program/applications/ChainLib.md

 - Access to audience - Most publishers find it difficult to accept new emerging writers

 **Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?**
 - There are a few project connected with the book industry.
 However, most of these projects are in early development stage.
-Additionally, our project has oustanding idea (Personalized story tales as NFTs + Generative NFT books) confirmed by sales IRL
+Additionally, our project has oustanding idea (Personalized story tales as NFTs + NFT-based memberships)
 - There are similar projects in web2 (personalized stories).
-However, our Generative NFT books concept makes our project innovative and different from our competiotion. ?
+However, our Personalized story tales as NFTs + NFT-based memberships concepts make our project innovative and different from our competiotion.

 ## Team :busts_in_silhouette: